apache/streampipes-website/documentation/docs/user-guide-installation.md

 <div class="admonition error">
 <div class="admonition-title">Errors during the installation process</div>
-<p>In most cases, errors during the installation are due to a wrongly configured IP address or an under-powered system.<br/>
+<p>In most cases, errors during the installation are due to an under-powered system.<br/>
 If there is a problem with any of the components, please restart the whole system and delete the "config" directory on the server.
    This directory is in the same folder as the docker-compose.yml file.<br/>
    Please also make sure that your system meets the hardware requirements as mentioned in the first section of the installation guide.</p>